ABrunoMS/Educar-backend/README.md

 ```bash
  dotnet run --project src/Web
 ```

+There is an example of the appsettings file in the `src/Web/appsettings.Example.json` file.
+You can copy this file to `src/Web/appsettings.json` and configure the connection strings and other settings as needed.

 Once the application is running, you can access the Swagger API documentation at `/api`.

 ## Running the tests